Table of Contents

 You can use lookup fields with TAureliusDataset, either at design-time or runtime.
 Usage is not different from any TDataset.

-One thing it's worth note, though, is how to use lookup field for entity fields (associations), which is probably the most common usage.
+One thing worth noting is how to use a lookup field for entity fields (associations), which is probably the most common usage.
 Suppose you have a TInvoice class with a property Customer that is an association to a TCustomer class.
 You can have two datasets with TInvoice and TCustomer data, and you want to create a lookup field in Invoices dataset to lookup for a value in Customers dataset, based on the value of Customer property.

 // Invoices is a dataset which data is a list of TInvoice objects